labtroll/KiCad-Simulations/README.md

 For convenience, here is a link to the [Ngspice User's Manual](https://ngspice.sourceforge.io/docs/ngspice-html-manual/manual.xhtml)

-# Simulation examples for KiCad/Eeschema/ngspice
+# Simulation Examples

-The new simulator interface in KiCad 8 is offering a lot of enhancements, which make it absolutely worthwile to have a look at this development.
+The new simulator interface in KiCad 8.0 is offering a lot of enhancements, which make it absolutely worthwile to have a look at this development.

 The previous examples (KiCad 6, ngspice-38) are published in [this KiCad forum post](https://forum.kicad.info/t/simulation-examples-for-kicad-eeschema-ngspice/34443), some of which have been updated and included below.